 More information on D Numbers.

-You will find more information on how to apply for a tax deduction card here.
+Find more information on how to apply for a tax deduction card here.

 Have you lived outside of Norway during the past five years?

-If you have lived in an EU/EEA State outside Norway during the past five years, you must submit a police certificate from each State of residence.
-Original foreign police certificates must be submitted by mail.
-In exceptional cases, police certificates from countries outside the EEA may be submitted, see the Security Regulations § 41, second paragraph.
+If you have lived in an EU/EEA State outside Norway during the past five years, you must upload criminal record certificate(s) from each state of residence.
+If there are any comments on your criminal record certificate(s), we need the original and a translated (Norwegian or English) version sent by post to CAA Norway.
+In exceptional cases, police certificates from countries outside the EEA may be submitted; see the Security Regulations § 41, second paragraph.

 Civil Aviation Authority